bizz84/flutter-tips-and-tricks/tips/0101-backend-agnostic/index.md

 - your code becomes more testable (you can use a mock repository in your tests)
 - migrating to a different backend becomes easier

----

-The repository pattern has several advantages:

-- if the API changes, you only need to update the code in the repository
-- your code becomes more testable (you can use a mock repository in your tests)
-- migrating to a different backend becomes easier

 ![](101.3.png)

 ---